ryosua/blog/content/blog/how-to-create-a-blog-with-gatsby/index.md

 Overall I have been pretty happy with Ghost, but as this blog is more of a hobby and not generating any real income, paying over \$300 dollars a year seemed like too much.

-_Edit (3/3/19): I finally got around to cutting over the DNS settings to make the switch, and I realized that Surge Pro is needed for SSL on a custom domain.
-Since that costs \$30 / month, there ended being no real cost-benefit switching from Ghost to Gatsby.
-I am still going to switch to Gatsby for the ability to easily customize the site._

 Recently I have heard about [GatsbyJS](https://www.gatsbyjs.org/) which is a static CMS that uses JavaScript, React, GraphQL, and Markdown to generate websites and blogs.
 I wanted to try it out knowing that hosting a static site is super easy and essentially free other than the cost of a domain name.

 ## Migrating my Blog